-- increasing the capital charges for securitisation exposures;
+- increases to the capital charges for securitisation exposures;

 - improvements to banks' models; and

-- the introduction of an incremental risk capital charge to address the effect of credit risk migration (i.e., ratings downgrades) on a bank's holdings of debt instruments in the trading book.
-Subsequently, the Basel Committee published substantial changes to this treatment, which will apply from 1 January 2023.
+- introduction of an incremental risk capital charge to address the effect of credit risk migration (i.e., ratings downgrades) on a bank's holdings of debt instruments in the trading book.
+Subsequently, the Basel Committee published substantial changes to the treatment of this risk, which will apply from 1 January 2023.

 The Basel Committee's July 2009 reform package initially addressed certain risks.
 However, the Committee recognised the need for a comprehensive set of measures to strengthen the regulation, supervision and risk management of the banking sector.
-The result was a consultation paper entitled 'Strengthening the Resilience of the Banking Sector', published on 17 December 2009.
-This led to the adoption of a new, comprehensive reform package on design of the capital and liquidity requirements (Basel III) in 2010 (see below).
-Since then, the main focus of the Committee has been on finalising Basel III, essentially by progressively replacing the component parts of Basel II with new standards.
+The result was the adoption of a new, comprehensive reform package on design of capital and liquidity requirements in 2010 (see below).
+Since then, the main focus of the Committee has been on finalising Basel III, by progressively replacing the component parts of Basel II with new standards.

 iii Other work